tarit21/tarit21/README.md

 ### Hi there 👋
 ### Experienced Artificial Intelligence Engineer with a demonstrated history of working in the information technology and services industry.
 Skilled in Databases, Python, Deep Learning, Machine Learning, Internet of Things, and Mechanical Engineering.
 Strong engineering professional with a Bachelor of Technology - BTech focused in Mechanical Engineering from Techno India 130.
 ### I am a hard worker, always ready to accept challenges, a go better person.
 I am good at my academics well equipped with enough practical knowledge in diverse fields.
 ### Apart from academics, I am good at many things( Machine learning, Deep learning, Neural Networks, Tensorflow, openCV).
+### 📫 Email Id: info.taritsengupta01@gmail.com

 <!--
 **tarit21/tarit21** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.